 - Never give personal, credit card, or financial account info over the phone unless you initiated the call.

 - Receive eStatements instead of paper statements, whenever possible.

 - Keep up with the latest scams and threats at www.consumer.ftc.gov.

 Another thing to consider: You may want to get an All-In Checking account, because it offers some heavy-hitting tools to help protect against identity theft.

 - Review your credit card statement as soon as possible.
 Make sure all charges are yours and for the correct amount.

-- Sign a new credit card immediately.
+- When you receive a new credit card, sign it immediately.

 - Make sure to always get your card back after making a purchase.

 - When using a credit card at a restaurant or store, make sure all lines of the receipt are filled in or marked through so no one can change the final amount.